AntoninoBraz/openapi-gen-and-mock/README.md

   - specs
     - openapi_spec.json
   - mock
+    - auto-gen
       - Auto generated API Handlers - Ideally DO NOT CHANGE unless required
+    - custom-handlers
+      - handlers.js
+        For your custom handlers independent of autogeneration (Will not be overwritten)
   - gen
     - Auto generated API Handlers - Ideally DO NOT CHANGE.
 If required something went realy wrong ask for help.